 How much spending money should my camper bring to camp?

 All meals are included in the camp price.
 Campers have an opportunity to buy snacks (candy, ice cream, etc) and some souvenirs at the camp store each day.
 The items are reasonably priced (candy and other snacks comparable to grocery store prices); dipped ice cream cones and novelties are $ 2 to 4 apiece.
-We go off-site twice - to Mount Rushmore and to a waterpark, go-cart park or cave tour (depending on availability).
-Admission to these venues is $20.
+We go off-site twice - to Mount Rushmore and to a State Recreation Park to swim in the lake.
 Admission to the Mt Rushmore National Memorial is free, but there is a snack bar and gift store offering meals, snacks, candy and souvenirs, like books and imprinted knick-knacks for a wide range of (high, silly high) prices.
-However, taking photos of the Memorial and the diverse population of people who visit it from around the world to marvel at the greatness of our nation is free of cost; what's more, photos of the Memorial are the only thing you can get at Mt Rushmore which you cannot get somewhere else for less money.
-Just sayin'

 We'd like to help by donating items for crafts and activities.
 What do you need and where can we send it?